How to Help a Clonazepam Addict

 Clonazepam (brand name: Klonopin) is a prescription tranquilizer used to treat seizures and panic disorder.
 It falls within the class of drugs known as benzodiazepines, which are known for their sedating effects.

-Taking clonazepam without following prescription guidelines can result in a number of risky consequences--including addiction, dependence, and dangerous side effects.
+Taking clonazepam without following prescription guidelines can result in a number of risky consequences--including addiction, dependence, and dangerous dangerous secondary effects.
 In fact, nearly one million emergency department visits involved benzodiazepines (such as clonazepam) from 2005 to 2011, according to the Substance Abuse and Mental Health Administration (SAMHSA).

 Fortunately, recovery is possible.
 Treatment for clonazepam abuse should be professionally monitored.
 It can take place in a residential facility or as part of an outpatient treatment program, depending on your needs.